Artisanal Vapers? For Some, The Habit's About Much More Than Quitting Tobacco

 The second device she uses performs more like a cigarette, with tight draws that deliver higher nicotine doses with a mint chocolate chip e-liquid.
 And the third delivers even lower nicotine doses "for that hand to mouth fixation without getting 'nicked out,' " she says.
 She paired that device with a peach mango e-liquid.

 "Rotating flavors is key for me to be satisfied and stay off cigs," she says.
-"It's not all about the nicotine.".
+"It's not all about the nicotine."

-Winstead says she quit smoking cigarettes using a grape-mint flavor, but her most popular recipe is her strawberry-coconut-milk.
+Winstead says she quit smoking cigarettes using a grape-mint flavor, but her most popular recipe is her strawberry-coconut milk.
 She says she sells the e-juice recipes overseas for between $500 and $1,500, with the price dependent on the size of the manufacturer buying them.

-She thinks any prohibition in the United States will further fuel the drive for vapers to create their own flavors, and using the wrong ingredients — like flavorings intended for food — could cause more harm.
+She thinks any prohibition in the United States will further fuel the drive for vapers to create their own flavors, and using the wrong ingredients — such as flavorings intended for food — could cause more harm.

 Indeed, just last week the Centers for Disease Control and Prevention announced that vitamin E acetate, an additive to some foods and some vaping fluids, had been found in 29 patients from 10 widely dispersed states who were among those hospitalized with serious lung injuries after vaping.
 Vaping-related lung injuries have led to the deaths of at least 39 people and sickened more than 2,000 others, the CDC says.